tikv/sig-transaction/doc/tikv/README.md

 A TiKV instance does not have to know the topology.
 The client makes sure any request is sent to the right TiKV node that owns the data involved in the request.

+The design decouples transaction logic and physical data distribution.
+It makes shceduling more flexible and elastic.
+Imagine a redistribution of regions among a TiKV cluster that does not require any downtime or maintainance to either clients or TiKV instances.
+PD as the scheduler can ask TiKV to redistribute regions, and send the latest region info to clients.

+The overhead caused by such decoupling is extra network communication.
+Though clients must acquire regions' and TiKV stores' addresses from PD, these information be cached locally.
+If topology changes, client may failed some request and retry to refresh its cache.
+A long-live client should suffer little from it.

 ### If committing the primary key succeeds, then committing the secondary keys will never fail.

-Even if it fails, the lock of a secondary key contains information of its primary key.
-Any transactions that meets the lock can recognize its state by reading the primary key and help commit the secondary key.
+Even if the commit message sent to the secondary key fails, the lock of a secondary key contains information of its primary key.
+Any transaction that meets the lock can recognize its state by reading the primary key and help commit the secondary key.

 This property allows returning success once the primary key is committed.
 Secondary keys could be committed asynchronously and we don't have to care about the result.